cschoi/2013-norwich-biology/session3-shell.rst

 Examining the contents of other directories
 -------------------------------------------

-For some parts of the tutorial we will be using sample data.
-In order to download them, type into the terminal the following command: git clone https://github.com/ngs-docs/2013-norwich-biology.git TGAC-workshop

 By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
 However, you can also